-You will need at least a UK 2.2 Honours degree in Materials Science, Physics, Metallurgical Engineering and Chemistry, Chemical Engineering (Other subjects in a Science, Engineering or Technology field will be considered, but a UK 2.1 Honours degree is needed).
+You will need at least a UK 2.2 Honours degree or overseas equivalent in Materials Science, Physics, Metallurgical Engineering and Chemistry, Chemical Engineering (Other subjects in a Science, Engineering or Technology field will be considered, but a UK 2.1 Honours degree is needed).
 Professional experience can be taken into consideration on a case by case basis.

 - How to apply